J4ninja/book-recommender/README.md

         DJANGO_SECRET_KEY='YOUR_SECRET_KEY'

 ### Database (neo4j) Connection
 The Django uses a connection to a cloud hosted neo4j instance.
-Add the following variables to your .env file (credentials provided via email)
+Add the following variables to the .env file (credentials provided via email)

     NEO4J_URI=''
     NEO4J_USERNAME=''